 ((…you’ll just have to scroll down to find out))

 The Sony Alpha A6000 is the absolute BEST camera to take on vacation!
 Jen introduced me to it 3 years ago on our trip to Lexington, Kentucky and the second I got home from that trip I ordered it!
 The camera itself is under $500, it’s super lightweight and compact and it’s VERY easy to use!
 Once you adjust quickly adjust the settings it’s very easy to just “point and shoot” and get a great photo.
 And one of the best parts is that it has WiFi built in so that your photos can instantly be sent to your phone after you take them so you can post in real time!
-While the zoom stock lens that comes with this camera is good, I highly suggest the Sony 35mm Prime Fixed Lens.
+While the zoom stock lens that comes with this camera is great for landscape photos and when you want to background really crisp, I highly suggest the Sony 35mm Prime Fixed Lens.
 If you’re shooting outfits or really anything where you’re looking to get a great blurred background then you definitely want a lens with a low f-stop.
 This will help you get great photos in low light (We took this shot just as the sun was setting, but it came out crisp and clear because of this lens!)

 So I want to know…do you have a travel camera?
 Do you solely take photos with your iPhone?
 OR Are you DSLR all the way?